Hackingzone/airgeddon/README.md

 -Testing and feedback is needed too.<br/>

 *For collaborating translators:*<br/>
-You can take the strings to translate from the code or you can ask me directly by mail.
-I'll inform you how to proceed or to add you as a collaborator on github.<br/>
+You can take the strings to translate from the code.
+All the stuff to translate is in "language_strings" function.
+Ask by mail if you have any doubt.
+You'll be informed about you how to proceed, you can be added as a collaborator on the project.<br/>

 *For collaborating developers:*<br/>
 Debug mode was implemented for faster development skipping intro and initial checks.
 Use it setting var *"debug_mode"* to 1<br/>
 Please, respect the tab indentation, code style and the UTF-8 files format only using at the end of the lines LF (not CRLF).<br/>
+Direct push on master is not allowed, and pull requests require revision and approvement.<br/>
 Airgeddon code is 100% clean of warnings.
-Use <a href="https://github.com/koalaman/shellcheck">shellcheck</a> to search for errors and warnings on code. <- Thanks xtonousou for the tip :wink:<br/>
+Use [Shellcheck](https://github.com/koalaman/shellcheck) to search for errors and warnings on code. <- Thanks xtonousou for the tip :wink:<br/>

 *For beta testers:*<br/>
-You can download the master version or the beta testing version from the development branch called `dev`
+You can download the master version or the beta testing version from the development branch called `dev`.
+Sometimes there are other temporary branches for specific features that can be tested too.

 #Changelog
 See [Changelog](changelog.txt) file to review changes.